 Participation in Written Testing

-All potential recruits must participate in the testing process.
-WSFR uses FireTEAM for our entry level testing, you do not need to have fire experience to pass the test.
-The test includes video based human relations and mechanical reasoning in addition to reading and math questions.
+All potential recruits must participate in the WSFR testing process.
+WSFR uses FireTEAM for our entry level testing.
+You do not need to have fire experience to effectively navigate this test.
+The test is video based and includes four sections: human relations, mechanical reasoning, reading and math.
 Candidates should plan for approximately 3 hours to complete the entire testing process.
-Candidates with a score of 80% or higher will advance in the recruiting process.
+Candidates who meet or score higher than the minimum requirements, will advance in the recruiting process.
 Candidates will be notified upon review of test scores if they will be moving on in the recruiting process.
 A government issued ID will be required in order to participate in the testing process.

-Candidates should come prepared to answer questions asked by a panel consisting of firefighters, officers, and other fire rescue members.
-Individual interview dates and times will be scheduled at a later time following the Ride Along.
+Candidates should come prepared to answer questions that are asked by a panel consisting of firefighters, officers, and other fire rescue members.
+Individual interview dates and times will be scheduled following the Ride Along.

 WSFR requires all reserve candidates to be in possession or in the process of obtaining a valid CPAT certification.
 CPAT is a nationally recognized physical test that consists of eight separate events that require you to progress along a predetermined path from event to event in a continuous manner.
 This test was developed to allow fire departments to obtain pools of trainable candidates who are physically able to perform essential job tasks at fire scenes.

-Candidates with a current FF1 certification need to have a valid CPAT certificate by TBD
+Candidates with a current FF1 certification need to have a valid CPAT certificate by 12/16/2017

 If you do not have a current CPAT certificate we recommend Aims Community College as a certification testing center.
 You can obtain more information about the test and testing dates by visiting the Aims web site at Aims CPAT Information